nvpro-samples/nvpro_core/nvvk/README.md

 ### class **nvvk::DeviceMemoryAllocator**

-**DeviceMemoryAllocator** allocates and manages device memory in fixed-size memory blocks.
+The **DeviceMemoryAllocator** allocates and manages device memory in fixed-size memory blocks.
+It implements the [nvvk::MemAllocator](#class-nvvkmemallocator) interface.

 It sub-allocates from the blocks, and can re-use memory if it finds empty regions.
 Because of the fixed-block usage, you can directly create resources